NATO assistance to the African Union

 Since 2007, NATO has accepted to assist the AU mission in Somalia (AMISOM) by providing strategic airlift and sealift support to AU member states willing to deploy in Somalia under AMISOM.
 NATO has, for instance, put into practice airlift support from Burundi to Mogadishu and has escorted an AU ship that carried Burundian military equipment for one of the battalions that it had airlifted into Mogadishu.

-NATO has also been providing subject-matter experts for the Peace Support Operations Division (PSOD) of the AU that supports AMISOM.
-These experts offer expertise in specific areas for a period of six to twelve months, renewable at the AU’s request.
+NATO has also provided subject-matter experts for the Peace Support Operations Division (PSOD).
+The PSOD is responsible for the planning, conduct and management of AU operations and missions, including AMISOM.
+NATO experts, working side by side with AU counterparts, offered expertise in specific areas for a period of six to twelve months, renewable at the AU’s request.

 In addition to this logistical and planning support, NATO is also a member of the International Contact Group on Somalia.